 Length of Engagement

 A project involving an assessment that will take two to three weeks will typically be quoted at a higher rate than one that will last three to six months.
 One thing to beware of is thinking that a full-time engagement for three months should be compensated at a lower rate than one that is part-time for three months.
 In reality, the fee should be about the same.
 Although there is more short-term income for the full-time three-month project, it might keep you from accepting another engagement for three to five days per week for more money.

 We have talked to many executives whose usual fee is $2,000–$3,000 per day.
 That is reasonable when it is a short-term project or only a few days per month.
 In most cases, however, this doesn’t work with larger engagements.
 When a client needs an interim executive for three to five days per week for six to nine months, do the math on what it adds up to.
 Does the total amount seem reasonable for the job you are being asked to do and the value of the work?
 Step back and look at the math from a few different perspectives.
 What are their other alternatives and the costs associated with those?
 How do those compare to what you are asking for in fees?
 How reasonable is $3,000 per day for a $30 million company based on what they are asking you to accomplish?

 Availability of the independent executive

 How busy you are (or aren’t) can also factor into your fee equation.
 If you don’t have any work scheduled in the next month and not much in your pipeline, you may be more willing to come down on your rates if you prefer some work to no work.
-Conversely, most interim executives have no problem standing firm on their quoted rate if they are busy and have a steady pipeline at that rate.
+Conversely, most independent executives have no problem standing firm on their quoted rate if they are busy and have a steady pipeline at that rate.
 Why work for less if you have prospective clients willing to pay you more?